ratflow/ratflow-desktop/README.md

 Installation
 ------------

-If you are new to i3wm, pleasee start by reading i3 configuration reference and the contents of system/usr/share/ratflow/configs/config.
+If you are new to i3wm, please start by reading i3 configuration reference and the contents of system/usr/share/ratflow/configs/config.

 You may want to go through the ratflow config file and setup all applications manually according to key bindings and autostart section.
 Debian/Ubuntu users can try our APT repository as described below.
-Be aware that the ratflow-desktop package will install and preconfigure lightdm display manager!
+Be aware that the ratflow-desktop package will install and reconfigure lightdm display manager!